 Often mistaken as a requirement for a tuxedo, men’s formal dress code weddings may not call for the classic black-tie ensemble, but does entail a few time-honored guidelines.
 The last stop before going fully black-tie, a formal dress code gives you the space to look your most refined while sprinkling in a subtle touch of personality.

-Formal attire doesn’t have to be complicated—it’s all about nailing the basic elements: tailored suit, dress shirt and tie.
-As the name suggests, this dress code calls for a foundation of luxury fabrics and classic single and double-breasted fits and 3-piece suits.
-This usually means skipping the casual pure linens and textured finishes like seersucker and opting for rich worsted wools in high S numbers, or blended with noble fibers like alpaca, silk, or cashmere—or, depending on setting and climate, a structured cotton blend.
+Formal attire doesn’t have to be complicated—it’s all about nailing the basic elements: tailored suit, dress shirt, and tie.
+This dress code calls for a foundation of luxury fabrics and classic single and double-breasted fits fits, and 3-piece suits.
+This means skipping the super casual fabrics, loud patterns, and over-textured finishes.
+Instead, opt for rich worsted wools in high S numbers, blended noble fibers like alpaca, silk, or cashmere, or, depending on setting and climate, a structured cotton or linen blend.